Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Introduction

 In a broader context, the goal of the present paper is to apply the local analysis of our recent work \cite{bif} to a global, asymptotically flat setting, and obtain black hole solutions of \eqref{1.1}--\eqref{5.1} possessing both a spacelike singularity and a weakly singular null Cauchy horizon whose transition is described by the analysis in \cite{bif}.

 We recall the main result in \cite{bif} that precisely describes the solution of \eqref{1.1}--\eqref{5.1} in this local region. \begin{theo} [Theorem I. in \cite{bif}].
 Consider local initial data in the interior of a black hole consisting of an ingoing cone $\Cin$ and an outgoing cone $C_{out}$ terminating at the sphere of a weakly singular Cauchy horizon $\CH$, and denote $\mathcal{B}$ the terminal boundary of the resulting solution of \eqref{1.1}--\eqref{5.1}.
-Assume a Cauchy horizon breakdown with no locally-naked singularity, i.e., $ \CH = \{v=+\infty\} \underset{\neq}{\subset} \mathcal{B} $, and there exists $s>1$ such that the following hold: Then, $\mathcal{B}$ contains a spacelike singularity $\mathcal{S} \neq \emptyset$ intersecting $\CH$ as depicted in Figure~\ref{fig:local} and the metric near $\CH \cap \mathcal{S}$ is approximated by a Kasner metric of $v$-dependent positive Kasner exponents $(1-2p(u,v), p(u,v),p(u,v))$ with
+Assume a Cauchy horizon breakdown with no locally-naked singularity, i.e., $ \CH = \{v=+\infty\} \underset{\neq}{\subset} \mathcal{B} $, and there exists $s>1$ such that the following hold: Then, $\mathcal{B}$ contains a spacelike singularity $\mathcal{S} \neq \emptyset$ intersecting $\CH$ as depicted in Figure~\ref{fig:local} and the metric near $\CH \cap \mathcal{S}$ is approximated by a Kasner metric of $v$-dependent positive Kasner exponents $(1-2p(u,v), p(u,v),p(u,v))$ which degenerate to $(1,0,0)$ at the following rate

 \end{theo}

 \paragraph{Examples of gravitational collapse black holes} We now present our main result for gravitational collapse: the construction of one-ended, asymptotically flat black holes realizing the spacelike/null singularity structure of Conjecture~\ref{spacelike.conj} while additionally analyzing the spacelike/null transition as an application of Theorem~\ref{thm.I}.
 While the scope of our rigorous analysis is restricted to the spherically symmetric model of equations \eqref{1.1}--\eqref{5.1}, we provide heuristic evidence in Section~\ref{collapse.section} that a generic rotating black hole will possess similar features.
 Theorem~\ref{thm.II} below is our main result, and a simplified version of Theorem~\ref{main.thm.global.ii} which can be found in Section~\ref{thm.section}.